daniilguit/bridges_spb/README.md

-bridges_spb
+Bridges SPb
 ===========

-Android application for monitoring state of bridges in Saint-Petersburg
+Android application displaying state of bridges in Saint-Petersburg